A question that has haunted lesbian* relationships since the beginning of time: Can Lesbians Have Long Nails?

 This question haunted me.
 If I had to choose between my monthly manicures or girls, well, obviously the nails would be the first thing to go.
 But did it really have to come to this?

 That night, nail salons haunted my nightmares.
 Cardi B and Rihanna swam in and out of my vision, taunting me, their gravity defying nails mocking me.

 I woke up in a sweat.
 I couldn’t take it anymore… so I turned to every gay teen’s best friend – the internet.

 I snapped open my laptop and feverishly googled: “Can lesbians have long nails?”.
 The Gay Gods must have been looking down on me in that moment because what i found can only be described as a gay oasis, heaven if you will.

 Illuminated by the glare of a laptop screen cranked up to full brightness in a dark room at 3am… 6 words immediately jumped out at me.

 I breathed a sigh of relief.
 How could 6 words bring such comfort?
 It sounds silly, I know, but we live in a world where our sexuality is so policed that something as insignificant as my nails induced a near panic attack.
 It made me doubt something that I had finally accepted and embraced about myself.

-Within queer & lesbian communities there are 2 infamous sentences; “Do you think she’s a lesbian”; “I don’t know, check her nails”.
+Within queer & lesbian communities there are two infamous sentences:

 We shouldn’t have to compromise who we are to fit into someone else’s definition of the ‘right’ way to be or act.
 A lot of the time this pressure comes from within queer and feminist communities.